-We don’t care if you are male or female, gay or straight, nerdy or cool, athletic or brainy, black or white, short or tall.
+We don’t care if you are male or female, nerdy or cool, athletic or brainy, black or white, short or tall.
 Technology is a great equalizer.
 It’s your heart, drive, and passion that matter.
 We foster learning environments that allow kids and teens of various backgrounds, skill levels, and learning styles to blossom.
 The technology curricula we deliver is universally relevant and inclusive.
 We are continually striving to make our programs more accessible, cutting across state lines, continents, and socioeconomic divides.

 Many students come to us with a bubbling passion for technology.
 Others arrive eager to discover something new.
 Some even come feeling (unnecessarily) intimidated that they don’t know enough—we change that within the first hour.
 Collaboration, teamwork, and making new, lifelong friends are elemental parts of the iD Experience.
 Our camps and academies are inclusive of everybuddy.

 THE CASE FOR MORE GIRLS IN TECHNOLOGY